ahamez/protox/README.md

 [{5, 2, <<121, 97, 121, 101>>}]
 ```

-You must always use `get_unknown_fields/1` as the name of the struct field
+You must always use `get_unknown_fields/1` as the name of the field
-(e.g. `__uf__`) is generated at compile-time to avoid collision with the actual
+(e.g. `__uf__`) is generated at compile time to avoid collision with the actual
-fields of the protobuf message.
+fields of the Protobuf message.

 This function returns a list of tuples `{tag, wire_type, bytes}`.

-# Unsupported features
+# Unsupported Features

-* protobuf 3 JSON mapping
+* Protobuf 3 JSON mapping
 * groups
 * rpc

 Furthermore, all options other than `packed` and `default` are ignored.

-# Implementation choices
+# Implementation Choices

-* Required fields (protobuf 2): an error is raised when decoding a message with a missing required
+* Required fields (Protobuf 2): an error is raised when decoding a message with a missing required
   field.

-* When decoding enum aliases, the last encountered constant will be used.
+* When decoding enum aliases, the last encountered constant is used.
-  For instance, in the following example, `:BAR` will always be used if the value `1` is read
+  For instance, in the following example, `:BAR` is always used if the value `1` is read
   on the wire.
   ```protobuf
   enum E {